babasaraki/iandow.github.io/_posts/2018-06-07-Seattle_SIM.md

 bigimg: /img/cool-background-4.png
 ---

-Yesterday I presented at the [Seattle Technology Leadership Summit](https://www.seattletechleader.com), which was a gathering of CxO's and upper management from a variety of companies.
+Today I presented at the [Seattle Technology Leadership Summit](https://www.seattletechleader.com), which was a gathering of CxO's and upper management from a variety of companies.
 I made the case that companies can become more competitive by innovating with data intensive applications and (secondarily) that MapR provides the best data platform to make that happen.

 # Overview